Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Duodenum, which is part of the small intestine
+Duodenum (first part of the small intestine)

-The gallbladder and part of the common bile duct
+Gallbladder and part of the common bile duct

 Part of your stomach

 For instance, surgery may relieve a blocked bile duct by bypassing it.
-Surgery may also relieve a blockage at the outlet of the stomach to the first part of the small intestine (called the duodenum) by bypassing it.
-This is called bowel-bypass surgery.
-It doesn’t cure the disease.
+Surgery may also relieve a blockage at the outlet of your stomach to the first part of the small intestine by bypassing it.
+This is called gastric bypass surgery.
 These are some of the types of palliative surgery: